theirishkiwi/victor-hugo/site/content/en/home/challenge.md

 Why is showing courage so scary?

 Because just like me standing on the edge of the highest diving board aged 8, looking down.
-I didn't know I'd be ok until I jump.
-Until the moment I jumped I had no proof I'd be able to do it.
-Yes, I watched other kids climb up and jump off the top and were fine.
+I didn't know I'd be ok until I stepped off the edge.
+Until the moment took that step I had no proof I'd be able to do it.
+Yes, I watched other kids climb up and jump off the top and they were fine.
 The even looked like they enjoyed it.
 But, I didn't have the confidence until I did it.

 This is a funny thing about confidence.
 We think we need to feel confident first before we act.
 But, the reality is that's not how confidence works.

-You feel scared and jump anyway.
-As soon as you jump you prove to yourself you were capable and feel more confident as a result.
+You feel scared and do it anyway.
+As soon as you act you prove to yourself you are capable and feel more confident as a result.

 Now feeling more confident you climb up the steps and think I'm going to jump higher this time.
 And the cycle continues.